wangui-data/infrastructure-performance-monitoring-analysis/README.md

 ---
 ## 📖 Project Overview

-A data-center operational performance and infrastructure monitoring dataset.
-This dataset represents a data-center operations environment where multiple clients use computing infrastructure, while telemetry data is collected to monitor infrastructure utilization, energy consumption, thermal conditions, and system health.
+This project analyzes data center infrastructure and operational performance using client, asset, and telemetry data.

+The analysis focuses on:

+- Energy consumption
+- CPU utilization
+- Thermal conditions
+- System alerts
+- Asset operational status
+- Client and regional performance

+The goal is to identify patterns that may indicate high infrastructure utilization, unusual energy consumption, thermal issues, or increased system alert activity.

 ---